Expected area of the star hull of planar Brownian motion and bridge: Introduction and main results

 The outer terms in this remarkable sequence of expected hull areas come from \cite{Garban_Ferreras} and \cite[Equation (144)]{Majumdar}, respectively, while the middle identity is new and is proven in Section \ref{sec:areas}.
 One wonders if the harmonic progression is merely coincidental.

 Our next result concerns the expected areas of the three planar Brownian motion hulls.
-While the expected area of the convex hull was computed more than 40 years ago in \cite{El_Bachir}, it seems that the expected area of the topological hull is still an open question.
+While the expected area of the convex hull was computed more than 40 years ago in \cite{El_Bachir}, it seems that the expected area of the topological hull is still unknown; see Open Question \ref{Q:top_area} for more details.
 However, our exact formula for the expected area of the star hull does provide an improved upper bound; see Section \ref{sec:areas} for the proof.

 \begin{theorem} Consider the planar Brownian motion $(\boldsymbol{W}_t:0\leq t\leq 1)$ starting at $\boldsymbol{0}$, and let the corresponding topological hull $\mathcal{T}^{\mathrm{BM}}$, star hull $\mathcal{S}^{\mathrm{BM}}$, and convex hull $\mathcal{C}^{\mathrm{BM}}$ be defined as in \eqref{eq:BM_hulls} and Section \ref{sec:three_hulls}.
 Then we have the expected areas